codeandclay/super8blog/filmstock.md

 Whilst Kodak and Adox are the only manufacturers to supply their own stock in a Super 8 cartridge, re-packaged films are available from other companies.
 Some of these films have been cut from motion picture stocks, others are repurposed still film.

+The list comprises Super 8 only, not Double Super 8 or Single 8.

 ## Films

 - <a href="#ColourReversal">Colour Reversal</a>